 But anyway, I do want to repeat that this is all extremely insignificant in the grand scheme of things in the travel rewards world.
 Obviously, earning 0.5% or even 1% in rewards at Sobeys won’t make you’ll travel more, but welcome bonuses will.

 Honestly, the most interesting thing about the change announced by Sobeys is that it may finally lead to American Express cards being accepted at all Empire brands (currently, only certain banners accept them, with the most notable gap being in Québec where IGA doesn’t accept Amex cards).

 The thing is, the best card to earn Scene+ points, especially on groceries, is the Scotiabank Gold American Express Card.
 Scotiabank owned 50% of the Scene+ program with Cineplex before this announcement, now it’s 33%.

 (Scotiabank is the only bank that issues cards using the American Express network, other than the American Express Bank itself, of course!)

-Starting October 1, it will earn 6% only at Empire grocery stores, this was just announced today!
-So it will be better than the Amex Cobalt Card for simple travel credits, but not if you use your Amex points for airline rewards obviously.
-This news proves my point from this section written before the I knew about the new 6X earn rate; it just makes no sense that some Empire brands don’t accept that card!
+This change proves my point from this section written before I knew about the new 6X earn rate; it just makes no sense that some Empire brands don’t accept that card!

-But if nothing changes, the best Scene+ credit card on groceries could not be used in many Scene+ partner grocery stores (if many Empire locations continue to not accept Amex cards).
+But if nothing changes, the best Scene+ credit card on groceries could not be used in many Scene+ partner grocery stores, mostly in Québec (if many Empire locations continue to not accept Amex cards).